-To estimate extrinsic shifts of phonon peaks in the room temperature measurements by a local beamheating of crystals, we carefully determined the maximised Raman signal to noise ratio that one could get while we avoided the beam-heating for all experimental setting that we used: 50x, 20x without Diamond Anvil Cell (DAC) and 20x with DAC in both green and red lasers.
+To estimate extrinsic shifts of phonon peaks in the room temperature measurements by a local beamheating of crystals, we carefully determined the maximised Raman signal to noise ratio that we could get while we avoided the beam-heating for all experimental setting that we used: 50x, 20x without the Diamond Anvil Cell (DAC) and 20x with the DAC in both green and red lasers.
 Figure S1a) shows a typical morphology of the crystal used in the experiment with the corresponding unit cell with the iridium network in Fig. S1b).

-Figure S2 summarises the softening of selected phonon peaks with an elevating Raman laser power: we chose $A_g(1)$ , $A_g(4)$ , $A_g(6)$ ( $A_g(4)$ , $A_g(6)$ ) with the red laser (with the green laser) as they are stronger than other weak peaks.
-By fitting normalised fitted peak positions [explicitly given in Table.
-I from a pseudo Voigt fit, a combined function with Lorentzian and Gaussian profiles], we found that the threshold Raman power (not inducing the beam-heating effect) is about 0.7 mW without the DAC [Fig. S2a)] and about 2 mW with the DAC [Fig. S2b)]: the attenuation of light intensity by the DAC was reflected by an increased threshold laser power with the diamond cell [as compared in Figs. S2a) and S2b)].
-Thus, to avoid the beam-heating, these threshold Raman laser powers were used for all relevant Raman measurements presented in this paper.
+Figure S2 summarizes the softening of selected phonon peaks with an elevating Raman laser power: we chose $A_g(1)$, $A_g(4)$, $A_g(6)$ ($A_g(4)$, $A_g(6)$) with the red laser (with the green laser) as they are stronger than other peaks.
+By fitting normalised fitted peak positions [explicitly given in Table I from a pseudo Voigt fit, a combined function with Lorentzian and Gaussian profiles], we found that the threshold Raman power (not inducing the beam-heating effect) is about 0.7 mW without the DAC [Fig. S2a)] and about 2 mW with the DAC [Fig. S2b)]: due to a bigger attenuation of light intensity by the DAC, the threshold laser power increases with the DAC [as compared in Figs. S2a) and S2b)].
+To avoid the beam-heating, these threshold Raman laser powers were used for all relevant Raman measurements presented in this paper.

-FIG. S1. (color online) a) Microscopic image of a representative $\beta$ -Li2IrO3 crystal with a green laser at ambient pressure without the DAC, focused with a 50x microscope. b) The same orientation of the unit cell with Ir (blue and dark blue balls).
+FIG. S1. (color online) a) A microscopic image of a representative β -Li2IrO3 crystal with a green laser at ambient pressure without the DAC, focused with a 50x microscope. b) The same orientation of the unit cell with Ir ions (blue and dark blue balls).
 Oxygen and lithium ions are not displayed for a simplicity.